gdi3d/my_wallet/docs/api-transactions.md

 }
 ```

-It will return a **200** status code if the item was updated.
+It will return a **200** status code if the transaction was updated.
 And the updated object:

 ```
 {